j4zzcat/viewport/README.md

 ### Yet another example
 By default, RTSP(S) streams are transcoded to HTTP Live Stream (HLS) format.
 This format provides a reasonable balance between CPU consumption and latency.
-In addition, MPEG-TS and FLV are also available and can be specified for any individual stream.
+In addition, MPEG-TS and FLV are also available and can be specified as the default or per individual streams.
 Have a look in [settings.toml](src/viewport/resource/settings.toml) to learn more.
+Note that the transcoding of Unifi streams cannot be changed, this feature only applies to RTPS(S) streams.

 The following will transcode one stream to MPEG-TS and the other FLV:
 ```bash